Symptomatic Cold medicines

 This medicinal product is not recommended to use along with sedatives, hypnotics or drinks that contain alcohol.

-The medicinal product is prescribed by a doctor only after assessing the risk-benefit ratio in the following cases: hypertension; epilepsy; adenoma of prostate gland; cardiac arrhythmias; pheochromocytoma; urination disorders.
+The medicinal product is prescribed by a doctor only after assessing the risk-benefit ratio in the following cases: arterial hypertension; epilepsy; benign prostatic hyperplasia; cardiac arrhythmia; pheochromocytoma; urination disorders.

-It is necessary to consult a doctor regarding the possibility of application of preparation in patients with impaired renal and hepatic functions.
+It is necessary to consult a doctor regarding the possibility of treatment in patients with liver disturbances and kidney dysfunctions.

 It is necessary to monitor the functional state of the liver and peripheral blood picture if, on the recommendation of a doctor, the medicinal product is used for a long period.